The proof that π = 4

 If not this, then what?

-So the result is a different shape?
+So… the result is a different shape?

 We’d be forgiven to say that as c (the iteration count) tends to infinity, the value of εshape becomes infinitely small.
 It’s not wrong, but this kind of talk is verboten: as outlined in the earlier article, infinitesimals have no place on the real number line.
-In standard mathematical discourse, “infinitely close to zero” and “equal to zero” are effectively the same, so the limit of εshape is zero.
-And if εshape = 0, then we must conclude that the two figures no longer differ in any way.

-If we’re in a philosophical mood, we could insist that the geometric fine structure of the “infinitely jagged” curve survives, just becomes too small to ever exert any influence on real numbers.
+If we’re in a philosophical mood, we could insist that the geometric fine structure of the curve survives, just becomes too small to ever exert any influence on real numbers.
 That’s not just grasping at straws: there are nonstandard analysis approaches that allow infinitesimals and that would keep the two curves distinguishable, for some definitions of infinity.

 👉 For more articles about math, visit this page.
 In particular, you might enjoy: